NewStrangeWorlds/FastChem/README.md

 # Licence #

+This project is Copyright (c) Daniel Kitzmann and Joachim Stock.

 FastChem is released under the GNU Public Licence (GPL) 3.0.
 That means, it can be freely copied, edited, and re-distributed.
 If the code is re-distributed it has to be released under at least a GPL 3.0 licence as well.
 The full licence of FastChem can be found in the repository *licence.md* file or under https://www.gnu.org/licenses/gpl-3.0.html.